GN 1.1 Workers compensation - a brief history

 Challenges facing workers compensation systems generally

-All jurisdictions face challenges today because of the rapidly changing nature of work including an increasingly mobile workforce, the digital economy, the gig and entrepreneurial economy, automated systems and robotics, an ageing workforce, rising screen time and sedentary behaviour, workplace stress and mental health, blurring of the boundaries between work and home, emerging industries with different types of injuries and a part-time, casual and self-employed workforce.
+All jurisdictions continue to face challenges due to the changing nature of work.
+This includes an increasingly mobile workforce, the digital economy, the gig and entrepreneurial economy, automated systems and robotics, an ageing workforce, rising screen time and sedentary behaviour, workplace stress and mental health, working from home, emerging industries with different types of injuries and a part-time, casual and self-employed workforce.

 Workers compensation in NSW – some unique characteristics